joseph262/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 Ethical Considerations

-    Fairness and Bias: Analysis indicates potential biases in prediction based on race and gender, inherent in the training data.
-Caution should be exercised in interpreting the results.
+    Fairness and Bias:
+        There is evidence of potential biases based on race and gender in the predictions, reflecting the training data's inherent biases.
+    Privacy:
-    Privacy: The dataset used is anonymized and publicly available, ensuring no personal information is disclosed.
+        The dataset is anonymized and publicly accessible, safeguarding personal information.

+Caveats and Recommendations

+    Model Limitations:
+        The model's predictions are based on historical data, which may not accurately represent current or future trends.
+        Bias in the data can lead to skewed predictions, particularly affecting underrepresented groups.
+    Usage Recommendations:
+        Users should interpret the model's predictions in the context of its limitations and inherent biases.

+        Regular updates and re-evaluations of the model are recommended to ensure its relevance and accuracy.